Here is what to expect in and around the hive in June.

-- Colony inspections should take place at least once a month and include evaluating the brood pattern, confirming the presence of the queen and/or eggs, evaluating colony growth and available room, monitoring for pests and diseases, and other metrics.
+- Colony inspections should take place at least once a month and include evaluating the brood pattern, confirming the presence of the queen and/or eggs, evaluating colony growth and available room, and monitoring for pests and diseases.

 - If you cannot inspect every one of your colonies, inspect the colonies that are not showing as much activity on the outside.

 - If you install a package or nuc, allow two weeks for the colony to establish before you inspect it.

 - Feed package bees or nucs upon their arrival.

 - Provide supers if the brood chambers are full and the population/stores growing.

 - Monitor Varroa mite levels.
 At this point in the year, if you find two or more mites (per 100 bees) from a sugar shake, ether roll, or alcohol wash, you will want to treat.
 Treatment methods will depend on your management goals, the condition of the colony, and external conditions.

 - Drone comb can be an effective cultural method at this time of year.